rgabeflores/Home-Automation-Controller/README.md

 These files are for the Flask API and web interface.

-***Strong emphasized text*** This repository includes a modified version of https://github.com/scottlawsonbc/audio-reactive-led-strip as an example of an API endpoint function
+___This repository includes a modified version of [Audio Reactive LED Strip](https://github.com/scottlawsonbc/audio-reactive-led-strip) as an example of an API endpoint function___